 Internationally recognised human rights standards are an essential benchmark for anyone who seeks an informed view on the laws governing terrorism, surveillance and extremism.
 But contrary to the belief propagated by some, those standards do not amount to unrealistic aspirations, dreamed up by out-of-touch academics.
 Nor do they unthinkingly prioritise individual rights over our responsibilities to each other.
 The ECHR, as interpreted by [...]

 This is not a blog post as such, but a compilation.
-I thought it might be useful to link to what I have had to say in the past six years or so on counter-terrorism, surveillance and countering extremism.
+I thought it might be useful to link to what I have had to say in the past several years on counter-terrorism, surveillance and countering extremism.
 Counter-Terrorism In this field, my successor Max Hill QC now holds the reins as Independent Reviewer of Terrorism Legislation (@terrorwatchdog).
-While he [...]
+His first reports were published [...]

 I lectured to the Hart Judicial Review conference in December on recent developments in the case law concerning terrorism, surveillance and extremism.
 My handout is here and the accompanying PowerPoint presentation is here.